hav4ik/hav4ik.github.io/articles/_drafts/2019-01-22-mtl-a-practical-survey.md

 -  **To reduce the cost of running multiple models**.
 My Korean boss always yells at my team *"we need faster CNNs!"* in his typical asian accent (no offense, I'm also asian).
 How can we further speed up the 5 models that are already optimized both in size and speed by more than 40 times?
 Oh, yeah, we can merge all of them into a single Multi-Task model!

 In this article, I will only focus on the two motivation above.
-The *moto* of this article is: *simple as instant noodle, easy to implement, and effective as heck!* For a more comprehensive survey that focuses on the *mutually-benefitial sharing* aspect of Multi-Task Learning, it is recommended to read [Ruder's (2017)][ruder-mtl] paper.
+The *motto* of this article is: *simple as instant noodle, easy to implement, and effective as heck!* For a more comprehensive survey that focuses on the *mutually-benefitial sharing* aspect of Multi-Task Learning, it is recommended to read [Ruder's (2017)][ruder-mtl] paper.
+As I continue to write this article, it became a convenient note for my lecture as well, so here you will find more in-depth theoretical stuffs (that normally only the full papers have) than a typical survey will do.

 [vid2vid]: https://tcwang0509.github.io/vid2vid/
 [pix2pix]: https://phillipi.github.io/pix2pix/